recursion-ninja/personal-website/data/page/cv.md

   - Lead and coordinate a team with varying levels of technical overlap from conceptual research to end product
   - Improve asymptotic complexity of core string alignment algorithm by a factor of $n$
   - Prototype novel and performance tune graph algorithms for operating on big data sets of several TiBs
-  - Design a decarative DSL as a Free Monad computation & implemented an optimized monadic evaluator
+  - Design a declarative DSL as a Free Monad computation & implemented an optimized monadic evaluator
-  - Integrate legacy C codebase into modern Haskell via well-typed FFI acheiving critical low-latency throughput
+  - Integrate legacy C codebase into modern Haskell via well-typed FFI achieving critical low-latency throughput
   - Develop efficient, well-typed file parsers for a variety of informally defined, bespoke formats
   - Define robust data normalization and unification procedures for a disparate input data sources